olefriis/simplepvr-frontend-xbmc/README.md

 TODO
 ====
-The code currently STINKS!
-It's messy and not unit tested at all.
-I want to change that.
+I'm a Python and XBMC newbie, so probably I'm doing lots of things wrong.
+I'm trying to adhere to [PEP 8](http://www.python.org/dev/peps/pep-0008/) and doing my best to create clean code, but please let me know if I got something wrong Python- and XBMC-wise.

-Also, using Rake for building the package probably isn't the Python way to do it...?
+Using Rake for building the package probably isn't the Python way to do it...?
+It just seems like Python has no default build tool...?

+The code is missing some error handling:

+* No contact to backend should give nice, helpful error message.
+* If backend requires HTTP Basic Auth, but plug-in is not set up for it, a nice, helpful error message should be shown.
+* If "same machine" is checked, but the local file URL is not present, a nice, helpful error message should be shown.

+Oh, and if you can paint a nicer SimplePVR logo, do go ahead :-)